denismospanov/pacmen-excercise/README.md

 # PacMen Factory

 ## Project Description
 The user can populate their screen with as many PacMan characters as they desire via a dedicated button.
-Once toggled via a dedicated button, each PacMan will begin moving across the screen at a unique speed, bouncing off the pages' edges.
+By toggling the 'start game' button, each PacMan will begin moving across the screen at a unique speed, bouncing off the pages' edges.

 ## How to Run
 To run the program, begin by downloading this repository.
 Once installed, open index.html in a new browser tab and populate the screen with PacMen via the dedicated button.
 Begin the animation via the 'Start Game' button.